 • Malaria prevention education

-The Peace Corps promotes gender awareness and girls’ education and empowerment.
-Volunteers will receive training on gender context and issues in Sierra Leone, and will have the opportunity to develop and implement gender-related activities that are contextually appropriate.
-During their service, Volunteers are encouraged to find opportunities to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
+The Peace Corps partners to co-promote culturally grounded gender awareness and girls’ education and empowerment.
+Volunteers will receive training on gender context and issues in Sierra Leone, and will have the opportunity to co-develop and implement gender-related activities that are contextually appropriate.
+During their service, Volunteers are encouraged to find opportunities to partner with community members to co-promote gender-equitable norms and increase girls’ sense of agency.
 As part of their work, Volunteers will also report on these efforts and their impact.

 The safety and security of all Volunteers is the Peace Corps' top priority.
 In response to the ongoing pandemic, measures have included revisions to key processes, policies, and activities to align with required and recommended COVID-19 mitigation measures, including requirements focused on Volunteers’ engagement in classrooms and schools.
 All Volunteers must adhere to the Peace Corps’ health and safety requirements, including COVID-19-specific recommendations and policies.